 Attack the Chase 0871 card and IRS balance cash leaks

-About $12,000 to $14,000 per year in interest and penalties
+About $14,000 a year in card interest plus IRS penalties

 I am your AI advisor, not a substitute for your filed-return CPA or attorney.
 Confirm anything binding, distributions versus basis, tax reserves, and staffing or expense changes, before you act.